freelawproject/free.law/content/pages/pacer-facts.md

 Contrary to popular wisdom, PACER *does* have something resembling an API for some purposes:

- - There is an API that allows limited search of PACER metadata across jurisdictions.
-It doesn't allow you to download documents and it's limited in a few other ways as well.
-The documentation for this API is difficult to find, but we maintain [a mirror of it here][api-docs].
+ - There is an API, sort of, for the [PACER Case Locator (PCL)][pcl], that allows limited search of PACER metadata across jurisdictions.
+It only allows you to look up cases, and it is delayed by about a day (we believe it takes this long for the central search system to get the updates of the day).

+     We've asked the AO to publish this documentation, but they either can't or won't, so we host it for them.
+Here's the [old version][api-docs], and [the new][api-docs-v3].
+We post both of these because the old documentation has some information that was removed from the new.
+We informed the AO of this, but they've opted not to make documentation that is both complete *and* up to date.

+     This API has been declared "Legacy," and there are promises of a new system someday.
+At that point, we'll presumably host *that* documentation as well.

  - There is also [information about the XML formats returned by PACER][xml].